-- "Residential Mechanical Systems Design Submittal."
-The form must be completed and signed by the Approved Agency responsible for the design. - All applicable attachments referenced in this form.
+- "Residential Mechanical Systems Design Submittal," fully completed and signed by the person responsible for the design. - All applicable attachments referenced in this form.

 This submittal package is due with the rest of a residential building permit application.
 Review of the permit application will not be completed if required mechanical systems design information is missing.